steinwurf/dummynet/docs/index.rst

-Welcome to Dummynet's documentation!
+Welcome to DummyNet's documentation!
 ====================================

 A Python based light-weight network testing tool using network namespaces.

-Dummynet is a tool for working local test networks in Python on a Linux machine.
+DummyNet is a tool for working local test networks in Python on a Linux machine.
 By using a virtual network namespace, it is possible to create virtual network interfaces and to connect them to each other.
 This allows you to test your network applications without the need to have a real